Chargily/chargily-epay-whmcs/README.md

 - Currently support payment by **CIB / EDAHABIA** cards and soon by **Visa / Mastercard** !

 # INSTALLATION STEPS
--Upload the contents of the whmcs_root folder to the root of your WHMCS installation.
+-Upload the folder "modules" your WHMCS installation path.
 The contents of the "modules" folder should merge with the existing "modules" folder.

 -Go to System Settings > Payment Gateways > All payment Gateways and select CIB card payment & EDAHABIA card payment